background

 The days inventory outstanding (DIO) measures the average number of days it takes for a company to sell off its inventories.

-Companies aim to optimize their DIO by quickly selling their inventories on hand, i.e. a lower DIO implies the company is more efficient at inventory management.
+Companies aim to optimize their days inventory outstanding (DIO), or “Inventory Days”, by quickly selling their inventories on hand (i.e. a lower DIO implies the company is more efficient at inventory management).

-The inventory turnover ratio measures how often a company has sold and replaced its inventories in a specified period, i.e. the number of times inventories was “turned over”.
+The inventory turnover ratio measures how often a company has sold and replaced its inventories in a specified period, i.e. the number of times inventories were “turned over”.

 Inventory Turnover Ratio = COGS ÷ Average Inventory Balance